 Broccoli is known to be a hearty and tasty vegetable, which is rich in dozens of nutrients.
 What’s more?
-Broccoli is one of the best detox foods you should eat.
+Broccoli is one of the best detox food you should eat.
 Just one cup of broccoli provides approximately 26% of your daily folic acid needs, not to mention a whole host of other important nutrients.
-In addition, many studies show that a substance called isothiocyanate in the broccoli sparks hundreds of genetic changes, activating some genes that fight cancer and switching off others that fuel tumours.
+In addition, many studies show that a substance called isothiocyanate in the broccoli sparks hundreds of genetic changes, activating some genes that fight cancer and switching off others that fuel tumors.
 But take note: A Spanish study found that microwaving broccoli destroys 97 percent of the vegetable’s cancer-protective flavonoids.
 So steam it, eat it raw as a snack, or add it to soups and salads.

 GREAT NORTHERN BEANS

 Great Northern beans are similar to cannellini beans in that both varieties are large, white, creamy, full-flavored and often used in baked bean dishes.
 With 45 percent of the recommended daily value per cup, great northern beans are an excellent source of folate.
 According to the National Institutes of Health, folate is not only beneficial during pregnancy but it also helps prevent lung, stomach, cervical and breast cancer.
 Always buy the low-sodium canned version, and rinse them under cold water and drain.
 This will wash away some of the sodium and help lessen the gas you may experience from eating beans.